 As a practitioner, I work with adult clients who present with a variety of behavior disorders as well as problems in living.
 I am a relationship-oriented therapist who draws upon evidence-based approaches when applicable to the particular client’s problem.

 Information Regarding Current Graduate Students:

-My current research lab consists of five doctoral students: Hillary Gleason is currently on internship, Oak Reed is in his 5th, James Brennan is in his 4th, Kinsie Dunham is in her 3rd, Gabriella Ji is a 2nd year student, and Kelly Davis is a 1st year student.
+My current research lab consists of six doctoral students: Oak Reed, M.A.
+(6th year) and James Brennan, M.A.
+(5th year) are currently on internship, Kinsie Dunham, M.A. is in their 4th year, Gabriella Ji is a 3rd year student, Kelly Davis, M.A. is a 2nd year student, and Kelley Jansen, M.A. is a 1st year student.
 In the presentation and publication list below, graduate student (current and past) co-authors and co-presenters are in bold, and undergraduate students in italics.